vigetlabs/microcosm/docs/api/actions.md

 ## Overview

 Actions encapsulate the process of resolving an action creator.
-For most purposes, they should never be created on their own.
-Use `push()` within a Microcosm instance so that it can be tracked within its internal state:
+Create an action using `Microcosm::push`:

 ```javascript
 const action = repo.push(createPlanet, { name: 'Venus' })